 SOS Children’s Villages has been providing quality alternative care since 1949.
 More than 164,000 children have grown up, or are currently growing, in a loving family environment in an SOS family.

 In a family home, depending on local norms between four and ten children grow up with an SOS parent, and sisters and brothers in their own house.
 SOS aunts support SOS parents in caring for their children.

 SOS families provide individualised care and promote the development, education and health of each child.
 Girls and boys of different ages live together.
 Every effort is made to keep biological siblings together.

-Usually, SOS families live close together so that they can share experiences and assist each other.
-This network of mutual support is important even where SOS families are dispersed within a community or city.
+SOS families share experiences and assist each other.
+This network of mutual support is important even where SOS families are dispersed within a town or city.
 A caring and supportive environment is created, which is especially important for children who need special support and protection.

 All the children and young people in SOS families have access to quality education from kindergarten through university or vocational training.
 Together with our partners, SOS Children's Villages also provides children and young people with access to non-formal education through child group activities, play, tutoring and stimulating informal education environments that support a child’s development.

 Quality health care is also ensured for all children in the care of SOS families.

 The community plays an important part in the well-being of a child.
 Photo: Claire Ladavicius

 We work in 134 countries around the globe.
 Find out more about where we help.